Skip to main content

 ValueManager Class

-Represents an auxiliary class used to initializes value managers.
+An auxiliary class used to initialize value managers.

 Namespace: DevExpress.Persistent.Base